Leccinum scabrum

-Leccinum scabrum, commonly known as the rough-stemmed bolete, scaber stalk, and birch bolete, is an edible mushroom in the family Boletaceae, and was formerly classified as Boletus scaber.
+Leccinum scabrum, commonly known as the birch bolete, rough-stemmed bolete, or scaber stalk, is a species of fungus in the family Boletaceae.
+It was formerly classified as Boletus scaber.

 The birch bolete is widespread in Europe, in the Himalayas in Asia, and elsewhere in the Northern Hemisphere, occurring only in mycorrhizal association with birch trees.
-It fruits from June to October.
 This mushroom is also becoming increasingly common in Australia and New Zealand where it is likely introduced.
+It is an edible mushroom if only firm specimens are used and cooked thoroughly.

 Description

-The cap is 4–10 cm wide.
-At first, it is hemispherical, and later becomes flatter.
+The cap is 4–10 cm wide and convex before flattening.
 The skin of the cap is tan or brownish, usually with a lighter edge; it is smooth, bald, and dry to viscid.

 The pores are whitish at a young age, later gray.
 In older specimens, the pores on the pileus can bulge out, while around the stipe they dent in strongly.
 The pore covering is easy to remove from the skin of the pileus.
+The spore print is brown.
+The spores measure 13–16 by 4–4.5 μm and are elliptical.

-The stipe is 5–15 cm long and 1–3.5 cm wide, slim, with white and dark to black flakes, and tapers upward.
+The stipe is 5–15 cm long and 1–3.5 cm wide and slim, with white and dark to black flakes; it tapers upward.
 The basic mycelium is white.

 The flesh is whitish, sometimes darkening following exposure.
 In young specimens, the meat is relatively firm, but it very soon becomes spongy and holds water, especially in rainy weather.
-When cooked, the meat of the birch bolete turns black.
+When cooked, the meat turns black.

-Leccinum scabrum has been found in association with ornamental birch trees planted outside of its native range, such as in California.